 Version control is important in documents because it allows you to track changes, see who made what changes, and roll back changes if necessary.
 This is especially important for documents that are shared among multiple people.

-If there are no document version control guidelines to be applied, individuals will typically have their own different and unique ad-hoc methods of monitoring versions.
+If there are no document version control guidelines and best practices to be applied, individuals will typically have their own different and unique ad-hoc methods of monitoring versions.
 It’s easy to see how this may swiftly lead to chaos and confusion.

 To properly manage multiple versions, you must specify a naming convention for documents that include the version number.
 Minor and major indications, such as 0.1,0.2, or 1, should be included in version numbers.
 Finally, the document version control table is included.